z0on/2bRAD_denovo/2bRAD_README.txt

 ngsLD --geno myresult.geno.gz --probs 1 --n_ind $NB --n_sites $NS --max_kb_dist 0 --pos mc1.sites --out myresult.LD --n_threads 12 --extend_out 1

-# NgsAdmix for K from 2 to 5 : do not run if the dataset contains clones or genotyping replicates!
-for K in `seq 2 5` ;
-do
-NGSadmix -likes myresult.beagle.gz -K $K -P 10 -o mydata_k${K};
-done

-# alternatively, to use real ADMIXTURE on called SNPs (requires plink and ADMIXTURE):
-gunzip myresult.vcf.gz
-plink --vcf myresult.vcf --make-bed --allow-extra-chr --out myresult for K in `seq 1 5`; \
-do admixture --cv myresult.bed $K | tee myresult_${K}.out; done

-# which K is least CV error?
-grep -h CV myresult_*.out

-# scp the *.Q and inds2pops files to laptop, plot it in R:
-# use admixturePlotting2a.R to plot (will require minor editing - population names)

-# scp *Mat, *qopt and bams files to laptop, use angsd_ibs_pca.R to plot PCA and admixturePlotting_v4.R to plot ADMIXTURE

 # relatedness (must run ANGSD with option '-doGlf 3' to make this work)
-# (column "rab" in the result is relatedness coefficient, Fa and Fb are individual inbreeding coefficients):
+# (column "rab" in the result is relatedness coefficient, Fa and Fb are individual inbreeding coefficients - beware of ascentainment bias tho!):
 zcat myresult.mafs.gz | cut -f5 |sed 1d >freq
 NIND=`cat bams | wc -l`
 ngsRelate -f freq -g myresult.glf.gz -n $NIND -z bams >relatedness

-# individual heterozygosities (proportion of heterozygotes across SNPs that pass filters)
-Rscript heterozygosity_beagle.R myresult.beagle.gz
-# this script (by Nathaniel Pope) outputs an R data bundle containing AFS (rows) for each individual (columns).
-The proportion of heterozygotes is the second row.

-#==========================
-# ANDSD => SFS for demographic analysis
+#======= ANDSD on all well-genotyped sites: genetic diversity stats, SFS for demographic analysis

 # make separate files listing bams for each population (without clones and replicates)
 # assume we have two populations, pop0 and pop1, 20 individuals each, with corresponding bams listed in pop0.bams and pop1.bams

+# NOTE: for speed and memory sake, it might make sense to run the following on a subset of the data,
+# specifying -r or -rf argument for angsd to look only at a fraction of the reference genome.

 # generating list of filtered SNP sites for SFS production (note: no filters that distort allele frequency!):
 # sb - strand bias filter; only use for 2bRAD, GBS or WGS (not for ddRAD or RADseq)
 # hetbias - detects weird heterozygotes because they have unequal representation of alleles
+# maxHetFreq - filters out lumped paralogs
-# set minInd to 80-90% of all your individuals (depending on the results from quality control step)
+# set minInd to 80% of all your individuals (depending on the results from quality control step)
+# If the goal is genome-wide diversity statistics, consider running this on a fraction of genome (a few Mb) - use angsd options -r or -rf
-FILTERS="-uniqueOnly 1 -remove_bads 1  -skipTriallelic 1 -minMapQ 20 -minQ 25 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -minInd 18 "
+FILTERS="-uniqueOnly 1 -remove_bads 1  -skipTriallelic 1 -minMapQ 30 -minQ 25 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -minInd 18 -maxHetFreq 0.5"
-TODO="-doMajorMinor 1 -doMaf 1 -dosnpstat 1 -doPost 2 -doGeno 11"
+TODO="-doMajorMinor 1 -doMaf 1 -dosnpstat 1 -doPost 2 -doGeno 11 -doGlf 2"
 # ANGSD command:
 angsd -b bams -GL 1 -P 1 $FILTERS $TODO -out sfilt

-# filtering out sites where heterozygotes likely comprise more than 50% of all genotypes (likely lumped paralogs)
-# (this fuzzy procedure and HetMajorityProb.py script have been developed by Nathaniel "Nate" S. Pope, nspope@utexas.edu, at UT Austin)
-# NOTE: this step requires python with numpy and scipy; also the file poibin.py (included in the repo) should be placed in your PYTHONPATH
-zcat sfilt.geno.gz | python ~/bin/HetMajorityProb.py | awk "\$6 < 0.75 {print \$1\"\t\"\$2}" > allSites
-angsd sites index allSites
+# individual heterozygosities (proportion of heterozygotes across SNPs that pass filters)
+Rscript heterozygosity_beagle.R sfilt.beagle.gz
+# this script (by Nathaniel Pope) outputs an R data bundle containing AFS (rows) for each individual (columns).
+The proportion of heterozygotes is the second row.

 # estimating site frequency likelihoods for each population, also saving allele frequencies (for genome scan)
 export GENOME_REF=mygenome.fasta